sidhantmathur/react-firebase-drive-clone/README.md

 1. Clone this repository to your system.
 2. `npm install`
 3. Create an app on Firebase.
 4. Get the application keys and variables.
 Put them in a .env.local file in this directory.

 Now you are ready to authenticate.

 5. Add a collection called "people" with a resource with a string "name" and number "birthYear".

 Now you are read to read resources.

+6. `firebase init` - Set up the firebase hosting service.
+7. `firebase deploy` - Deploy your app!